 Certified to meet the current ANSI Z359.1(2007) and OSHA regulations for the harness component of a complete personal fall arrest system.
-Harness webbing certified minimum 7000 lb.
-(31kN) breaking strength, D-rings certified to 5000 lb.
-(22.2kN) breaking strength, 100 percent proof tested to 3600 lbs.
-(16kN).
+Harness webbing certified minimum 7000 lb. breaking strength, all hardware certified to 5000 lb. breaking strength, 100 percent proof tested to 3600 lbs.